- What is prostate cancer?

 We don't yet completely understand the causes of prostate cancer, but researchers have found several factors that might change the risk of getting it.
 For some of these factors, the link to prostate cancer risk is not yet clear.

-Prostate cancer occurs more often in African-American men than in men of other races.
+Prostate cancer occurs more often in African-American men and Jamaican men of African ancestry than in men of other races.
 African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
 Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.